Chicken Little

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Chicken Little wins the baseball game with a miraculous hit, becoming the town hero and seemingly repairing his relationship with his father., moving from reaction to action.

 At 39 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat The alien invasion becomes public as UFOs attack Oakey Oaks.
+Significantly, this crucial beat The alien invasion becomes public as UFOs attack Oakey Oaks.
 Chicken Little's credibility is questioned again, and chaos erupts, raising the stakes catastrophically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 64 minutes initiates the final act resolution at 78% of the runtime.
 Buck finally listens to and believes Chicken Little, apologizing for not trusting him.
 Father and son unite to solve the alien crisis together, combining Buck's support with Chicken Little's courage., demonstrating the transformation achieved throughout the journey.